adam-p/yesterday-i-learned/linux.md

 ```

 * Backticking (`rm ``find . -name "*.pyc"`` `) works for rm, but do make sure find returns the correct things or you will suffer from major anal bleeding.
+* It is impossible to write a named function with no commands in bash.

 ## Tmux